-Stefanie Stantcheva MIT Department of Economics 50 Memorial Drive Building E52 Cambridge, MA 02142-1347 stefanie@mit.edu The share of total pre-tax income accruing to upper income groups has increased sharply in the United States.
-The top percentile income share has more than doubled from less than 10% in the 1970s to over 20% in recent years (Piketty and Saez, 2003).
-This trend toward income concentration has taken place in a number of other countries, especially English speaking countries, but is much more modest in continental Europe or Japan (Atkinson, Piketty, Saez, 2011 and Alvaredo et al. 2011).
-At the same time, top tax rates on upper income earners have declined sharply in many OECD countries, again particularly in English speaking countries.
+The share of total pretax income accruing to upper income groups has increased sharply in the United States.
+The top percentile income share has more than doubled from less than 10 percent in the 1970s to over 20 percent in recent years (Piketty and Saez 2003).
+This trend toward income concentration has taken place in a number of other countries, especially English-speaking countries, but is much more modest in continental Europe or Japan (Atkinson, Piketty, and Saez 2011 and Alvaredo et al. 2011).
+At the same time, top tax rates on upper income earners have declined sharply in many OECD countries, again particularly in English-speaking countries.

 While there have been many discussions both in the academic literature and the public debate about the causes of the surge in top incomes, there is not a fully compelling explanation.
-Most explanations can be classified into market driven changes vs. institution driven changes.
-The market driven stories posit that technological progress and globalization have been skilled-biased and have favored top earners relative to average earners (see e.g., Gabaix and Landier (2008) for CEOs and Rosen (1981) for Winner-Take-All theories for superstars).
-Those pure market explanations cannot account for the fact that top income shares have only increased modestly in a number of advanced countries (including Japan, Germany, or France) which are also subject to the same technological forces.
-The institution driven stories posit that changes in institutions, defined to include labor and financial market regulations, Union policies, tax policy, and more broadly social norms regarding pay disparity, have played a key role in the evolution of inequality.
-The main difficulty is that "institutions" are multi-dimensional and it is difficult to estimate compellingly the contribution of each specific factor.
+Most explanations can be classified into market-driven changes versus institution-driven changes.
+The market-driven stories posit that technological progress and globalization have been skill-biased and have favored top earners relative to average earners (see, e.g., Gabaix and Landier 2008 for CEOs and Rosen 1981 for winner-take-all theories for superstars).
+Those pure market explanations cannot account for the fact that top income shares have only increased modestly in a number of advanced countries (including Japan, Germany, or France) which are also